geursan/beagle_code/README.md

 To run: ./beagle

-You can modify the code and use the compiler Fortran options as you convenience.
+You can modify the code and use the compiler Fortran options as your convenience.

 For doubts or questions, feel free to contact Gerardo Urrutia: geursan[at]gmail.com / gurrutia[at]cft.edu.pl